cmwylie19/prometheus-workshop/README.md

 ## Demo Background

-_In this demo, we are going to deploy a go application (Fake Blog Server) that emits metrics to a Prometheus server.
-We are going to look at several key features of Prometheus, including `externalLabels` to identify metrics in a federated environment, `remoteWrite` to demonstrate how metrics can be federated across environments, `prometheusRules` to define and trigger alert, and `serviceMonitors` to tell Prometheus what to scrape.
+_In this demo, we are going to deploy a Go application (Fake Blog Server) that emits metrics to a Prometheus server.
+We are going to look at several key features of Prometheus, including `externalLabels` to identify metrics in a federated environment, `remoteWrite` to demonstrate how metrics can be federated across environments, `prometheusRules` to define and trigger alerts, `serviceMonitors` to tell Prometheus what to scrape and finally, we will briefly chat about debugging your metrics environment.
 The first section is `Instrumenting in Go 101`, and can be skipped if you just want to skip to the interactive demo._

 ## Instrumenting in Go 101

-This demo is mostly about Kubernetes, but we need to know how to instrument our application in Go to emit metrics.
+This workshop is mostly about Kubernetes, but we need to know how to instrument our application to emit metrics.
 This part will be quick, but if you are interested in learning more about instrumenting your application in Go, check out the [`main.go`](main.go) where I have instrumented custom metrics for:
 - `httpDuration`
 - `responseStatus`
 - `totalRequests`.